How to Fix Weld Lines in Aerospace Parts | CoreLMould

 Part Geometry Modifications for Flight Conditions

-Weld Line Traps: Add small recesses or has at weld line locations to hide cosmetic defects while maintaining structural integrity
+• Weld Line Traps: Add small recesses or features at weld line locations to hide cosmetic defects while maintaining structural integrity

 Material and Process Considerations for Aerospace Grades